Stephen Mack Jr.: Mack's death and burial odyssey

-In 1850 Winnebago County was formally divided into townships.
-In an election held April 2, 1850 Mack ran for the position of the first Township Supervisor of Rockton and was narrowly defeated by Sylvester Talcott.
-Six days later on the following April 10 Mack died suddenly of unknown causes (rumors circulated for years that he was poisoned).
-Land for the Rockton Cemetery was donated to the village by one of the Talcott's, and Mack refused to have his own family members buried there.
-Mack, Hononegah and one of their sons were buried in a cemetery which is near the present golf course club house and is marked by a boulder with a memorial plaque.
+In 1850, Winnebago County was formally divided into townships.
+In an election held on April 2, 1850, Mack ran for the position of the first Township Supervisor of Rockton and was narrowly defeated by Sylvester Talcott.
+Six days later, on the following April 10, Mack died suddenly of unknown causes (rumors circulated for years that he was poisoned).
+Land for the Rockton Cemetery was donated to the village by one of the Talcotts, and Mack refused to have his own family members buried there.
+Mack, Hononegah, and one of their sons were buried in a cemetery near the present golf course clubhouse, marked by a boulder with a memorial plaque.

-In 1880 the Mack estate was owned by Sylvester Smith.
-The cemetery was in such poor condition that Smith announced that he intended to plow the site under, and if anyone had family buried there, they had better move them soon.
-The Macks were moved to Phillips Cemetery west of Rockton.
+In 1880, the Mack estate was owned by Sylvester Smith.
+The cemetery was in such poor condition that Smith announced he intended to plow the site under, and if anyone had family buried there, they would have to move them soon.
+The Macks were transferred to Phillips Cemetery west of Rockton.

-In May 1964 the executive committee for the forest preserve decided that Rockton's founding father should be buried next to the Mack home and announced that they were moving their remains back to Macktown.
+In May 1964, the executive committee for the forest preserve decided that Rockton's founder should be buried next to the Mack home and announced that they would relocate their remains to Macktown.
 There was a storm of protest by the descendants of the people who had moved the remains in 1880.
-The forest preserve waited until the dead of night of July 23, 1965 when they exhumed their remains and reburied them near Mack's home.
+The forest preserve waited until the dead of night on July 23, 1965, when they exhumed their remains and reburied them near Mack's home.